Does Xylitol Whiten Teeth?

 Well, xylitol is a natural sugar alcohol known for its sweetening properties and oral health benefits.
 Unlike traditional sugars, xylitol doesn't contribute to cavities.
 Instead, it actively combats the growth of cavity-causing bacteria in our mouths, particularly Streptococcus mutans.

-This is the bacteria is responsible for producing the acidic by-products that lead to tooth decay.
+This is the bacteria responsible for producing the acidic by-products that lead to tooth decay.
 Xylitol works by inhibiting these bacteria, thereby reducing plaque formation and lowering your risk of dental cavities.

 In addition to its antibacterial properties, xylitol also enhances saliva production, which is important for maintaining oral health.
-Increased saliva flow helps neutralize acids in our mouths, wash away food debris, and facilitates enamel remineralization, which can further protect against demineralization decay.
+Increased saliva flow helps neutralize acids in our mouths, wash away food debris, and facilitate enamel remineralization, which can further protect against demineralization decay.

 In addition to toothpaste, you can also find xylitol chewing gum and breath mints which can fight tooth decay.